zeynep-dmrl/Text_to_Speech/README.md

 # Text_to_Speech
 Text to speech is a process to convert any text into voice.
 Different API’s are available in Python in order to convert text to speech.
-One of Such API’s is the Google Text to Speech commonly known as the gTTS API.
+One of such API’s is the Google Text to Speech commonly known as the gTTS API.
 It is very easy to use the library which converts the text entered, into an audio file which can be saved as a mp3 file.
 It supports several languages and the speech can be delivered in any